 2023-06-29 13:19:34

 O craftsmanship Brazilian is that trade taught from generation to generation.
 And Dona Izabel’s ceramic dolls masterfully represent the value of tradition.
-Ceramist and craftswoman Andreia Andrade has a degree in visual arts, but learned at the age of 12 from her mother Glória and her grandmother, owner Izabel Mendes, great pottery master of the Jequitinhonha Valleythe art of creating your own narrative about the history of your place and its people.
+Ceramist and craftswoman Andreia Andrade has a degree in visual arts, but learned at the age of 12 from her mother Glória and her grandmother, owner Izabel Mendes, great pottery master of the Jequitinhonha Valleythe art of creating your own narrative regarding the history of your place and its people.

 The family from Santana do Araçuaí, in Minas Gerais, already targets the fourth generation of popular artisans, seeing the potency in the art of Andreia’s youngest son, Mateus, 7 years old, who loves to help her paint her pieces. .
 “Lucas, my eldest son, sometimes helps me prepare the clay, a slightly simpler part of the pottery process that he manages to make.
 But I see that Mateus has a knack for it and likes to listen to my stories with my grandmother Izabel.
 He models in some clay, making miniature dolls, as an apprentice, and helps me paint some of my works.
 In the coming months, Mateus will participate for the first time in an exhibition in Belo Horizonte with the whole family”, says Andreia proudly.